About the regulatory index

 - instruments of individual relief

-- legislation that ASIC administers, unless it provides regulatory context
+- legislation that ASIC administers, unless it provides useful regulatory context

 - regulatory documents by reference to relevant legislation.